Tom Cruise: Acting credits and accolades

-While reviewing Days of Thunder (co-written Cruise), film critic Roger Ebert noted the similarities between several of Cruise's 1980s films and nicknamed the formula the "Tom Cruise Picture".
-Ebert listed nine key ingredients that make up the Tom Cruise Picture: the Cruise character, the mentor, the superior woman, the craft he must hone, the arena it takes place in, the arcana or knowledge he must learn, the trail or journey, the proto enemy, and the eventual enemy of the character.
-Some of Cruise's later films like A Few Good Men and The Last Samurai can also be considered to be part of this formula.
+Reviewing Days of Thunder (co-written by Cruise), film critic Roger Ebert noted similarities to several of Cruise's 1980s films and nicknamed the formula the "Tom Cruise Picture".
+Ebert listed nine ingredients of the Tom Cruise Picture: the Cruise character, the mentor, the superior woman, the craft he must hone, the arena it takes place in, the arcana or knowledge he must learn, the trail or journey, the proto-enemy, and the protagonist's eventual enemy.
+Some of Cruise's later films, such as A Few Good Men and The Last Samurai, can also be considered to fit this formula.
 Widescreenings compares two of these Cruise characters in an article on the film A Few Good Men:

 [screenwriter] Aaron Sorkin interestingly takes the opposite approach of Top Gun, where Cruise also starred as the protagonist.
-In Top Gun, Cruise plays Mitchell who is a 'hot shot' military underachiever who makes mistakes because he is trying to outperform his late father.
+In Top Gun, Cruise plays Mitchell, who is a "hot shot" military underachiever who makes mistakes because he is trying to outperform his late father.
 Where Maverick Mitchell needs to rein in the discipline, Daniel Kaffee needs to let it go, finally see what he can do.

 Cruise is an aerobatic pilot and was inducted as part of the Living Legends of Aviation in 2010, receiving the Aviation Inspiration and Patriotism Award from the Kiddie Hawk Air Academy.
-In addition to other aircraft, Cruise owns a P-51 Mustang.
+Among other aircraft, Cruise owns a P-51 Mustang.

 Personal life

 Marriages and relationships

-Cruise splits his time between homes in Beverly Hills, California; Clearwater, Florida; and the south of England, where he has lived in various places such as Central London, Dulwich, East Grinstead, and Biggin Hill.
-In the early-to-mid-1980s, Cruise had relationships with Melissa Gilbert, Rebecca De Mornay, Patti Scialfa, and Cher.
+Cruise splits his time between homes in Beverly Hills, California; Clearwater, Florida; and the south of England, where he has lived in Central London, Dulwich, East Grinstead, and Biggin Hill.
+In the early to mid-1980s, Cruise had relationships with Melissa Gilbert, Rebecca De Mornay, Patti Scialfa, and Cher.